butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

 # Ubuntu Telemetry-Free, Privacy and Secure
-This Bash script just removes pre-installed Telemetry and pre-installed software and libs with potentional or high risk.
+This Bash script just removes pre-installed Telemetry and pre-installed software and libs with some potentional or high risk.
-Script removes them to make you experience better and more secure.
-Also, the script installs additional software for protection.
+Script removes them to make your experience better and more secure.
+Also, the script installs an additional software for the protection.

 **Please do not imagine it secures your machine against serious adversaries however**.